Today I’m answering the hot topic question of this time of year and that is: Which planner should I buy?!

 The final thing I wanted to say about planners vs planning is:

-So if your issue and the reason why you’re really excited and drawn to finding a planner is that you feel like you’re not organized enough, or it feels like you don’t know what your business strategy is, no planner is going to fix that.
+If your issue and the reason why you’re really excited and drawn to finding a planner is that you feel like you’re not organised enough, or it feels like you don’t know what your business strategy is, no planner is going to fix that.

-If you are going to jump in and grab a planner, I do want to give a little shout out to my 2019 planner, I’ll make sure the link is in the show notes because this is why my planner comes with those workshops.
-The planner in and of itself will not help you become more focused and organized and aligned in your business, but combined with the workshops and regularly coming back to it will help you move towards that if that’s your priority.
+The planner in and of itself will not help you become more focused and organized and aligned in your business, but combined with the workshops and regularly coming back to it, it will help you move towards that if that’s your priority.